 Invoices for payment may be submitted to the counterparty utility on a quarterly basis.
 To facilitate invoicing and payment, at the end of each quarterly period, the IPA and Program Administrator will prepare a quarterly netting statement for each contracting utility applicable to each of its REC Contracts which includes payment-related information.
-The IPA, through its Program Administrator, expects to issue quarterly netting statements by the following dates for the 2019 REC Delivery Contract: June 1, September 1, December 1, March 1.
-As the 2021 REC Delivery Contracts have three quarterly payment cycles (June/September/December/March, July/October/January/April, and August/November/February/May), quarterly netting statements will be issued by the first day of each month of the respective quarterly payment cycle.
+The IPA, through its Program Administrator, expects to issue quarterly netting statements by the following dates foroutlined in the 2019 REC Delivery Contract: June 1, September 1, December 1, March 1.
+As thetable below.
+The 2021 REC Delivery Contracts have three quarterly payment cycles (June/September/December/March, July/October/January/April, and August/November/February/May),and quarterly netting statements will be issued by the first day of each month of the respective quarterly payment cycle.

 The Program Administrator will make an invoice available to each Approved Vendor that has had projects Part II verified during the prior quarter.
 Previously energized projects with outstanding payments remaining will also have their payment due included on the invoice.
 An Approved Vendor may submit its invoice for payment to the applicable counterparty utility no later than the following invoice due dates for the 2019 REC Delivery Contract: June 10, September 10, December 10, March 10.
-As the 2021 REC Delivery Contracts have three quarterly payment cycles (June/September/December/March, July/October/January/April, August/November/February/May), an Approved Vendor may submit its invoice for payment to the applicable counterparty utility no later than the 10th day of each month of the respective quarterly payment cycle.
+As the 2021 REC Delivery Contracts have three quarterly payment cycles (June/September/December/March, July/October/January/April, August/November/February/May), aninvoice due dates outlined in the table below.
+An Approved Vendor may submit its invoice for payment to the applicable counterparty utility no later than the 10th day of each month of the respective quarterly payment cycle.